cromozooom/grunt-sitebuilder/README.md

 # grunt-sitebuilder
-A Sass/Jade/Coffeescript/Compass/Bootstrap site builder for Grunt
+A Sass/Jade/Coffeescript/Typescript/Compass/Bootstrap site builder for Grunt

-On save, the task runner will look for changes, compile the file from various formats (Sass, Coffee, Jade), and export to the build folder.
+On save, the task runner will look for changes, compile the file from various formats (Sass, Coffeescript, Jade), and export to the build folder.
 Uses BrowserSync to generate a local server.

 * Sass files go in `source/styles` and on save will run autoprefixer and minify.
-* Coffeescript files go in `source/scripts` and on save will run JSLint and minify on success.
+* Coffeescript/Typescript files go in `source/scripts` and on save will run JSLint and minify on success.
 * Jade files go in `source/templates`
 * Assets (Images/fonts/svg/json) go in `source/content`